Avi Beker

+Life

 Born in Tel Aviv in 1951, Avi Beker served in the Israel Defense Forces and rose to the rank of captain.
 He graduated from Tel Aviv University and obtained a Ph.D. in political science from City University of New York.
 He was a member of the Permanent Mission of Israel to the United Nations (1977–1982) and a delegate to five United Nations General Assemblies and two special sessions of the General Assembly on disarmament, in 1978 and 1982 respectively.

 World Jewish Congress

 Beker served as secretary-general of the World Jewish Congress from 2001 to 2003, following stints as the organization's international relations director (from 1998 to 2001) and as executive director of the WJC Israel office (from 1985 to 2001).
 He worked with several governments on ownership of property confiscated during the Nazi period.
 He served on the Claims Conference of Material Claims against Germany, the Norwegian Foundation for Jewish Heritage, the Dutch Jewish Fund, the Government Foundation for Restitution in the Czech Republic, and the Slovak Fund on Jewish Property.

 After retiring from the WJC in 2003, Beker headed the Jewish Public Policy Project and the UN–Israel Institute at the Hartog School of Government and Policy.
 He also taught courses on diplomacy and international law at Tel Aviv University and at Georgetown University.
-He also served as regular columnist for the Israeli newspapers Haaretz and Times of Israel.
+He also served as a regular columnist for the Israeli newspapers Haaretz and Times of Israel.

-Beker also was a member of the Board of Directors of the Jewish Diaspora Museum Beit Hatfutsnot in Tel Aviv, of Yad Vashem in Jerusalem, of the Board of Trustees of Bar-Ilan University, of the WIZO College of Design and Management, and of the Africa Israel Hotels Corporation.
+Beker also was a member of the Board of Directors of the Jewish Diaspora Museum Beit Hatfutsot in Tel Aviv, of Yad Vashem in Jerusalem, of the Board of Trustees of Bar-Ilan University, of the WIZO College of Design and Management, and of the Africa Israel Hotels Corporation.

+Death

 He died on 4 June 2015 after a long illness.